Benefits Of Savasana Yoga And How To Do It

 This act of controlled breathing will also increase your lung capacity and improve circulation.4 Repeat until you fall into blissful relaxation, but make sure you don’t fall asleep.

-Stay in this position for 5 to 10 minutes, or until your instructor tells you.
-You can even hold Savasana for 20 minutes if time allows.
-Generally, a five-minute Savasana is recommended for every 30 minutes of yoga.
+Stay in this position for 5 to 10 minutes, or as long as your instructor tells you to.
+You can even hold savasana for 20 minutes if time allows.
+Generally, a 5-minute savasana is recommended for every 30 minutes of yoga.

-Learning how to do Savasana takes time and practice.
+Learning how to do the perfect savasana takes time and practice.
 Meditation, after all, doesn’t come easy.
 If you’re trying this at home, don’t forget to remove any and all distractions.

 References [ + ]

 |1.||↑||Kauts, Amit, and Neelam Sharma.
 “Effect of yoga on academic performance in relation to stress.”
 International journal of yoga 2, no. 1 (2009): 39.|

 |2.||↑||Chaudhary, Divesh, and Mohammad Ahsan.
 “Effect of Yoga Training on Physiological Characteristics of College Students.”
 International Journal of Health Sports and Physical Education 1, no. 01 (2012): 25-27.|